CUTmayne/prime_project/README.md

 # prime_project
-for use in class assignment using python
+for use in class assignment using python.

 A basic exercise in the employment of python packages and modules.